 A light hearted week of Scottish and English folk dance with a friendly and experienced team.
-Workshops each morning, with afternoons free for you to explore the sights this lovely area has to offer, or to relax and enjoy the Manor and grounds.
-Dances every night including a Scottish Ball and a Costume Playford Ball, so bring costumes if you have them!!
+There are dance workshops each morning, with afternoons free for you to explore the sights this lovely area has to offer, or to relax and enjoy the Manor and grounds.
+Dances every night include a Scottish Ball, a ceilidh and a Costume Playford Ball, so bring costumes if you have them!!

 “Tremendously knowledgeable – and patient! – tutors.
 Not too serious either… Really enjoyed the week – especially the evening social dances where we could put all we’d learned into practise.”
 2018 Participant